krnese/AzureDeploy/ARM/lab-overview.md

 * [**LAB 1 - Getting Started**](./lab-1.md)

-Throughout this lab, you will familiarize yourself with the Azure portal and PowerShell, to work with Resource Groups
+In this lab, you explore the difference between imperative vs declarative, to better understand the power and capabilities of Resource Manager and templates

 * [**LAB 2 - Exploring Resource Manager Templates**](./lab-2.md)